ezekg/sass-prof/README.md

 ## Installation

-1. Install via Ruby `gem install sass-prof`
+1. Install with `gem install sass-prof`
 2. If you're using Compass, add `require "sass-prof"` to your `config.rb`
 3. Sass Prof will automatically run next time you compile
+4. That's it!

 ## Uninstall
 1. Remove the line `require "sass-prof"` from your `config.rb`